-- Establishment of population monitoring program to identify new populations of the species (to determine contemporary geographic range) and threats to the species as well as track the trajectory of known populations.. - Address critical knowledge gaps on the biology, ecology and life history of E. vesper and the impacts of identified threats (e.g. thermal tolerances, competition with E. armatus) - Control/eradication of E. armatus population from E. vesper habitats. - Ensure stocking of salmonid species doesn't occur in range of E. vesper; incliding in Dunn's Swamp. - Protection of the E. vesper habitat from degradation and stock damage (livestock access, weed spraying, land clearing, road crossing impacts etc). - Ex situ conservation/translocation to establish a separate population in an area of viable habitat. - Maintain strict quarantine regulations/restrictions of import of crayfishes into Australia.
+- Establishment of population monitoring program to identify new subpopulations of the species (to determine contemporary geographic range) and threats to the species as well as track the trajectory of known subpopulations. - Address critical knowledge gaps on the biology, ecology and life history of E. vesper and the impacts of identified threats (e.g. thermal tolerances, competition with E. armatus). - Ensure stocking of salmonid species doesn't occur in range of E. vesper, including in Dunn's Swamp. - Protection of the E. vesper habitat from degradation and stock damage (livestock access, weed spraying, land clearing, road crossing impacts etc). - Ex situ conservation/translocation options to establish a separate subpopulation in an area of viable habitat. - Maintain strict quarantine regulations/restrictions of import of crayfishes into Australia.